captjt/hermes/README.md

 This package is completely a _proof-of-concept_ idea to use.
 The storage layer only interacts with Elasticsearch at the moment.

+[As of 4-28-2017]: Will be working on refactoring this full package.
+Will be a more idiomatic version.
+This was something initially to learn more about Go and web crawling/scraping.

 ---

 ![Hermes](https://github.com/jtaylor32/hermes/blob/master/docs/static_files/power-to-the-masses.png "Hermes Logo")